pramodkoujalagi/SmolLM2-360M-Instruct-Text-2-JSON/README.md

   "output": "{\"action\": \"study session\", \"date\": \"15/12/2024\", \"time\": \"9:00 PM\", \"attendees\": null, \"location\": \"café\", \"duration\": \"2 hours\", \"recurrence\": null, \"notes\": null}"
 }
 ```

+**This approach provided several critical advantages:**

+**Clear task definition**: Explicit instructions helped the model understand exactly what was expected

+**Format specification**: The instruction clearly defined the required output structure

+**Null-handling guidance**: Explicit instructions on how to handle missing fields

+**Improved generalization**: The instruction-based format better leveraged the base model's instruction-following capabilities

 The processed data was then prepared for Unsloth fine-tuning using [`prepare_unsloth_data.py`](prepare_unsloth_data.py), which:
 - Formats data in the Unsloth-compatible chat template